MagneticZebra/ViT-vs-CNN/README.md

 - **User Feedback Integration**:
    - Rate model predictions as accurate or inaccurate with thumbs-up or thumbs-down.
 - **Minimalistic Design**:
-   - Apple-inspired, sleek user interface with smooth animations.
+   - Sleek user interface with smooth animations.

 ---